The length spectrum of holomorphic quadratic differential metrics: Lamination and flat cone metric

 \subsection{Existence of a dense flat geodesic}

-For a nonsingular noncompact flat geodesic $h$ in $S$, let $A$ be its closure.
-We claim that all leaves of $A$ are noncompact.
-Otherwise, suppose $j$ is a compact leaf.
-Since it could be approximated by the nonsingular geodesic $h$, the lift $\Tilde{j}$ of $j$ must be in $\Gssigma$.
-Moreover, the side where the angle is $\pi$ at cone points does not change, otherwise there would be a transverse intersection of $\Tilde{j}$ and lifts of $h$.
-Notice that in the surface $S$, the minimum of the distance between $j$ and a cone point not in $j$ is strictly positive.
-Thus in the universal cover $\Tilde{S}$, there exists an open flat strip whose width is less than this distance, such that one boundary curve is $\Tilde{j}$.
-Since $\Tilde{j}$ is approximated by lifts of $h$, one of the lifts must intersect this flat strip.
-This lift is parallel to $\Tilde{j}$ because they are disjoint, which implies that its projection will be a closed curve.
+Take a flat geodesic $h$ satisfying requirements in Proposition \ref{nonsingular}, let $A$ be its closure with the foliation structure.
+We want to apply Theorem \ref{principal} to $\gamma(A)$ to get some information about boundary geodesics.
+But first of all we need to show there are no closed leaves in $\gamma(A)$ or in $A$.
+Suppose $j$ is a closed flat geodesic.
+Since it could be approximated by the nonsingular geodesic $h$, the lift $\tilde{j}$ of $j$ must be in $\Gssigma$.
+Recall that in Proposition \ref{saddle}, we give the equivalent condition for a geodesic lying in $\Gssigma$.
+Now in this case, the side where the angle is $\pi$ at cone points cannot switch, otherwise there would be a transverse intersection of $\tilde{j}$ and some lift of $h$.
+Then there exists an open flat strip on the side of $\tilde{j}$ where all angles are $\pi$, because in the surface $S$, the minimal distance between $j$ and a cone point not in $j$ is strictly positive.
+Since $\tilde{j}$ is approximated by lifts of $h$, one of the lifts must intersect this flat strip and it must be parallel to $\tilde{j}$.
+But geodesics parallel to $\tilde{j}$ will descend to a closed geodesic.
 Contradiction.

-\begin{thm} If the Liouville current is simple and recurrent, then there exists a nonsingular simple flat geodesic whose closure is the entire surface $S$. \end{thm} \begin{proof} Use proposition \ref{nonsingular}, we can find a nonsingular noncompact flat geodesic $h$ such that all leaves in its closure $A$ contain at most one cone point.
-Let $\Tilde{A}$ be the preimage of $A$ in the universal cover.
-In the above discussion, we know that all leaves of $A$ are noncompact.
-Thus, all geodesics in $\gamma(A)$ are noncompact and we can apply theorem \ref{principal} to obtain information about the principal regions.
+\begin{thm} If the Liouville current is totally simple, then there exists a nonsingular simple flat geodesic whose closure is the entire surface $S$. \end{thm} \begin{proof} Using Proposition \ref{nonsingular}, we can find a nonsingular nonclosed flat geodesic $h$ such that all leaves in its closure $A$ contain at most one cone point.
+In the above discussion, we know that the corresponding geodesic lamination contains no closed geodesic and we can apply Theorem \ref{principal}